texora/GeekU/src/shared/util/Log.md

 ```

 The following example basically defines the out-of-box levels, but
-introduces a new FOLLOW level:
+introduces a new INSPECT level:

 ```javascript
 Log.config({